Estimated reading time: 7 minutes

-Just recently I joined the smartphone club as I inherited Mrs. CBB’s Samsung 7 since she purchased a Google Note 10 Plus.
+I recently joined the smartphone club as I inherited Mrs. CBB’s Samsung 7 since she purchased a Google Note 10 Plus.

-That’s significantly higher than the percentage that wears a wristwatch which is what I would expect today.
+That’s significantly higher than the percentage that wears a wristwatch, which I would expect today.

-This is the communication age, and right now, with everything else that’s going on in the world, it’s more important than ever to be able to keep in touch with loved ones.
+This is the communication age, and with everything else going on in the world, it’s more important than ever to keep in touch with loved ones.

-Yet we all know that “phone” is almost becoming a misnomer, as making telephone calls is becoming almost a peripheral function with a modern handset.
+Yet we all know that “phone” is almost becoming a misnomer, as making telephone calls is virtually a peripheral function with a modern handset.